 - 1 tbsp milk

 FOR THE SLOPPY JOE FILLING:

 - 1 lb lean ground beef

-- ½ teaspoon each salt and ground black pepper
+- ½ tsp each salt and ground black pepper

 - 8 oz tomato sauce

-- 1 tablespoon Steviva Blend - OR - 2 tablespoon granulated sugar
+- 1 tbsp Steviva Blend - OR - 2 tablespoon granulated sugar

 - 2 tbs Worcestershire sauce

 - 1 tbsp blackstrap molasses